European Standard

-European Standards are a key component of the Single European Market.
+European Standards are a key component of the European single market.
 They are crucial in facilitating trade and have high visibility among manufacturers inside and outside the European territory.
 A standard represents a model specification, a technical solution against which a market can trade.

 European Standards must be transposed into a national standard in all EU member states.
 This guarantees that a manufacturer has easier access to the market of all these European countries when applying European Standards.
 Member countries must also withdraw any conflicting national standard: the EN supersedes any national standard.
+The current trend in Europe is oriented towards the harmonization of national standards under the Euronorm family.
+Here, Euronorm becomes the equivalent of a national standard in all member countries and replaces any prior conflicting national standard.

 Numbering and naming

 Number assignment starts with EN 1 (Flued oil stoves with vaporizing burners).
 The following predefined number ranges are an exception.

 Since standards are updated as needed (they are reviewed for currency approximately every five years), it is useful to specify a version.
 The year of origin is added after the standard, separated by a colon, example: EN 50126:1999.

 In addition to the EN standards mentioned, there are also the EN ISO standards with the numbers ISO 1 to 59999 and the EN IEC standards from IEC 60000 to 79999, as well as EN standards outside the defined number ranges.

 When an EN is adopted by a national standards body into the national body of standards, it is given the status of a national standard (e.g. German Institute for Standardisation (DIN), Austrian Standards International (ÖNORM), Austrian Standards International (SN)).
 The name is then prefixed by the country-specific abbreviation (e.g. ÖNORM EN ...), and the number of the European standard is usually adopted, e.g. DIN EN ISO 2338:1998 or ÖNORM EN ISO 9001:2000.